pivotal/docs-tap/about-package-profiles.md

   </tr>
 </table>

-<sup>\**</sup> Tanzu Developer Tooling - Tanzu Developer Tooling refers to the Developer Conventions that enables debugging and Live update functionality in inner loop
+<sup>\**</sup> Tanzu Developer Tooling refers to the developer conventions that enable debugging
+and live update functionality in inner loop.

-<sup>\***</sup> Extended Scanning Coverage - Supply Chain Security Tools - Scan & Store using Anchore Grype - Out-of-the-box TAP scanning currently leverages a tool by Anchore called Grype, which provides standard CVE scanning support for a wide variety of languages.
-However, if TAP users use Tanzu Build Service to build their application images and the Buildpack they leverage produces a Bill of Materials in a particular format (Syft), then TAP scanning can provide a fuller and more comprehensive scan of the user’s application image.
+<sup>\***</sup> Out of the Box Tanzu Application Platform scanning leverages a tool by Anchore called Grype.
+Grype provides standard CVE scanning support for a wide variety of languages.
+However, if Tanzu Application Platform users use Tanzu Build Service to build their application images and the buildpack they use produces a Bill of Materials in the Syft format, Tanzu Application Platform scanning can provide a more comprehensive scan of the user’s application image.

 ## <a id='install'></a> Installing the Tanzu Application Platform